apache/couchdb-documentation/src/best-practices/reverse-proxies.rst

 CouchDB recommends the use of `HAProxy`_ as a load balancer and reverse proxy.
-The team's experience with using it in production has shown it to be superior for configuration and montioring capabilities, as well as overall performance.
+The team's experience with using it in production has shown it to be superior for configuration and monitoring capabilities, as well as overall performance.

 CouchDB's sample haproxy configuration is present in the `code repository`_ and release tarball as ``rel/haproxy.cfg``.
 It is included below.
 This example